 The quality of the tourist offer and the excellent sports facilities of the territory, added to its climatic and natural characteristics, make the province of Girona an ideal destination for the practice of different sports both indoor and outdoor.
-Thus, with the desire to boost and promote this existing tourism offer, it has been proclaimed 2020 the Year of Sports Tourism in Catalonia, also in the Costa Brava and the Girona Pyrenees.

-In terms of both amateur and professional sports, the Costa Brava has five Sports Tourism Destinations listed by the Catalan Tourist Board: Banyoles-Pla de l'Estany, Castelló d'Empúries-Empuriabrava, Girona, Lloret de Mar and Blanes.
+In terms of both amateur and professional sports, the Costa Brava has Sports Tourism specialized destinations listed by the Catalan Tourist Board: -Banyoles-Pla de l'Estany, Roses, Castelló d'Empúries-Empuriabrava, L'Escala, Girona, Palamós, Castell-Platja d'Aro, Lloret de Mar and Blanes-.
 These destinations promote such diverse sports as road cycling, mountain biking, triathlon, athletics, soccer, swimming, tennis, rowing and canoeing.
 The province also has a long list of elite sportsmen and women that live and train regularly in the area, and has superb sports facilities, service companies, specialised accommodation and incoming agencies for planning international sports events.